 Step 3: Master Differentiation with Graphical Interpretation

-Differentiation allows you to measure how a function changes at a given time and it is also one of the main concepts in calculus.
+Differentiation allows you to measure how a function changes at a given moment and is one of the main concepts in calculus.
+The derivative tells us the rate at which a quantity changes.

 Graphical Meaning of Differentiation (Slopes and Tangents)

-- Slope Interpretation: If the derivative of a function is positive, the function will increase, and if it’s negative, then it will decrease.
-Also, if the derivative is zero, then it holds a stationary point.
+- Slope Interpretation: If the derivative of a function is positive, the function increases.
+If it’s negative, the function decreases.
+If the derivative is zero, the function reaches a stationary or critical point.

-- Tangent Lines: The derivative at a point gives the equation of the tangent line, which is useful in predicting function behavior.
-For example, in economics, tangent lines are used to approximate cost or revenue functions at specific points.
+- Tangent Lines: The derivative at a point gives the slope of the tangent line to the curve, which is useful in predicting function behavior.
+For example, in economics, tangent lines are used to approximate cost or revenue functions at specific production levels.

 Practical Applications: Motion, Physics, and Optimization Problems